hibaa8/TSS2026-LunarLions/README.md

 To create a more realistic scenario, we require that you request and send commands over the [user datagram protocol](https://www.cloudflare.com/learning/ddos/glossary/user-datagram-protocol-udp/) (UDP) instead of a HTTPS connection.
 For fetching data and issuing commands, you will use a specified command number, more details can be found below.
 Please note that all requests should be formatted in [big endian](https://www.geeksforgeeks.org/dsa/little-and-big-endian-mystery/) format.

 The request packet should contain two different integers, the first is a UNIX timestamp, and the second is a command number.
-If you are requesting to issue a command (e.g. changing the throttle on the rover), then you will use an additional 4 bytes to set a new value for that field.
+If you are requesting to change the value of a field (e.g. the throttle on the rover), then you will use an additional 4 bytes to set a new value for that field.

 | Timestamp (unit32) | Command number (uint32) | Input Data (float) |
 | ------------------ | ----------------------- | ------------------ |
 | 4 bytes            | 4 bytes                 | 4 bytes (optional)           |

 The server will always send a UDP packet to acknowledge a request or change.
-If you are sending a packet to change a value (e.g. the throttle on the rover), then you will recieve a 4 byte response where a successful change will be indicated as true (01000000) and false as (00000000).
+If you are sending a packet to change a value (e.g. the throttle on the rover), then you will recieve a 4 byte response where a successful change will be indicated as true `(01000000)` and false as `(00000000)`.
 If requesting a JSON file (command numbers 0, 1, and 2), then the UDP response will be variable based on the JSON file length.
 You can convert these bytes back to JSON for use within your interfaces.

 | Timestamp (unit32) | Command number (uint32) | Output Data |
 | ------------------ | ----------------------- | ---------------------- |
 | 4 bytes            | 4 bytes                 | variable bytes                |

-Here's a list of get commands you can send to the socket.
-They are related to the JSON files in `frontend/data`, and will be listed as such.
+These are the commands you can send to the server to fetch the telemetry data as JSON files.
+They directly correspond to the JSON files in `frontend/data`, and will be listed as such.
+Please note that the response from the UDP socket will be in byte format and you will need to convert it back to a human readable JSON format.

 | Command number | Referenced .json file|
 | -------------- | ---------
 0 | [ROVER.json](/data/ROVER.json)